djnguyen/SI-206-FinalProject/README.md

-# Project Title
+# David Nguyen SI 206 Winter 2017 Final Project

-One Paragraph of project description goes here
+This is my final project for SI 206 at the University of Michigan School of Information

+## Option #2
 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.